 Sec.
 30a Puerto Rico wage-based tax credit enhancement proposed in Clinton budget.

 PUERTO RICO WAGE TAX CREDIT (SEC.
 30a) WOULD BE PERMANENT AT 60% under a proposal in the FY 1998 budget released by the Clinton Administration Feb.
 6. Sec.
-30a is the new tax code section created in 1996 for the wage-based credit available to companies operating in Puerto Rico and other possessions.
+30a is the new tax code section created in 1996 to house the wage-based credit available to companies operating in Puerto Rico and other U.S. possessions.
 It was established under the phased-in repeal of the Sec.
-936 tax credit enacted by the 104th Congress ("The Pink Sheet" June 17, 1996, T&G-3).
-The existing Sec.
-30a code phases out the wage credit in 2005, and only allows companies previously claiming the wage-based possessions tax credit to continue to receive the credit.
+936 tax credit enacted by the 104th Congress ("The Tan Sheet" June 17, 1996, p.
+9).

 You may also be interested in...